 #17 Welding Blanket

 One tool I find great to have from time to time is a welding blanket.
-A welding blanket is a special material that doesn’t burn from weld spatter hitting it.
+A welding blanket is a special material that doesn’t burn from a weld spatter hitting it.

 A welding blanket works great for two primary purposes:

 • #1 Protecting stuff around the area you are welding in.
-For example, if you are welding on a car and you don’t want the weld spatter to mess up the paint job.
+For example, if you are welding on a car and don’t want the weld spatter to mess up the paint job.

 • #2 Protect the weld itself.
 A welding blanket also works great for covering you as you weld in an area that may blow away the welding gas.
-This works great if you are working outdoors in less than desirable conditions.
+This works great if you are working outdoors in less-than-desirable conditions.

 Here is a welding blanket I like to use.